Toxigenic strains of Corynebacterium diphtheriae biotype mitis, gravis, intermedius, or belfanti.

 An antibiotic (erythromycin or penicillin) should be used to eliminate the causative organisms, stop exotoxin production, and reduce communicability.
 Supportive care (airway, cardiac monitoring) is required.
 Antimicrobial prophylaxis (erythromycin or penicillin) is recommended for close contacts of patients.

 All travelers should be up-to-date with diphtheria toxoid vaccine before departure.
-Routine booster doses with Td (tetanus-diphtheria) should be given to all adults every 10 years.
+After a childhood primary series and a booster dose during adolescence, routine booster doses with Td (tetanus-diphtheria) should be given to all adults every 10 years.
 This booster is particularly important for travelers who will live or work with local populations in countries where diphtheria is endemic.

 CDC.
 Fatal respiratory diphtheria in a US traveler to Haiti—Pennsylvania, 2003.
 MMWR Morb Mortal Wkly Rep. 2004 Jan 9;52(53):1285–6.